LangChain on Databricks for LLM development

 Requirements

-• Databricks Runtime 13.3 ML and above.
+• Databricks Runtime 13.3 ML or above.

-• %pip install --upgrade langchain
+• %pip install --upgrade langchain-databricks langchain-community langchain databricks-sql-connector

 Load data with the PySpark DataFrame loader